weipin/Cycles/docs/custom_headers.rst

 Custom headers
 ==============

-The convenient methods do not support custom headers.
+The convenient methods don't support custom headers.
 You have to create a `Cycle` to add headers::

   var URL = NSURL(string: "https://github.com/timeline.json")